 Different indices were also calculated to understand the level of diversity of the natural enemy complex visiting rice ecosystem.
-Shannon- wiener index, Simpson diversity index, Margalef and Pielou’s index were calculated as 2.32, 0.892, 1.99 and 0.932 respectively for kharif rice and 2.13, 0.856, 1.96 and 0.857 respectively for boro rice.
+The Shannon- wiener index, Simpson diversity index, Margalef and Pielou’s index were calculated as 2.32, 0.892, 1.99 and 0.932 respectively for kharif rice and 2.13, 0.856, 1.96 and 0.857 respectively for boro rice.
 Study conducted on different diversity indices by Daniel and Ramaraju (2019) from Tamil Nadu revealed that Shannon-Wiener index (H’) ranged from 0.97 to 1.02, Simpson’s Diversity Index (SDI) ranged from to 0.83-0.87, and Pielou’s Evenness Index (E1) ranged from 0.30- 0.33 in the three rice growing zones.
 Similarly, Gnanakumar et al (2012) recorded Simpson’s Diversity Index (SDI) for organic paddy as 0.977 and 0.898 for conventional paddy ecosystem.
 Busniah et al (2019) showed that the diversity index in rice ecosystem was high (4.675) and the evenness index was also high (0.887).
-The result of the present study also revealed that rice ecosystems of the present experimental area is moderately rich in diversity of predators and parasitoids.
+The results of the present study also revealed that rice ecosystems of the present experimental area is moderately rich in diversity of predators and parasitoids.

+Table-5: Different diversity indices for natural enemies in kharif rice and boro rice.